-PRESIDENT: "The committee approved the minutes of the prior meeting on \\\\\\.
+PRESIDENT: "The committee approved the minutes of the prior meeting on .
 A copy of the minutes is available from the secretary, and corrections to the minutes should be referred to the secretary,"

-Minutes for the current meeting: For the current meeting, the chair may allow the membership to approve the minutes at the next meeting or appoint a committee to approve the minutes.
-If the chair plans to allow membership to approve the minutes at the next meeting, nothing needs to be said at the current meeting.
+Minutes for the current meeting: For the current membership meeting, the presiding chair may allow the membership to approve the minutes at the next regular membership meeting or appoint a committee to approve the minutes.
+For the current executive board meeting, the presiding chair may allow the executive board to approve the minutes at the next regular executive meeting or appoint a committee to approve the minutes.
+If the presiding chair plans to allow the voting body to approve the minutes at the next regular meeting, nothing needs to be said at the current meeting.
 (Committee approval is recommended.)

 PRESIDENT: "If there is no objection, the chair will appoint a committee to approve the minutes of this meeting.
-Hearing no objection, the chair appoints \\\\\\, and \\\\\\, and \\\\\."
+Hearing no objection, the chair appoints ,, and "